 - Make sure to be as active in the child’s life as possible i.e. go to all school events, talk to and know all the child’s teachers/coaches/doctors.

-- Get a job offer in the area in which you seek to relocate that provides for similar or better income then you are currently making.
+- Get a job offer in the area in which you seek to relocate that provides for a similar or better income than you are currently making.

-- Pick an area to live that is in a better “rated” school then the child is currently in.
+- Pick an area to live in that is in a better “rated” school than the child is currently in.

-- Pick an area to live in that has less sexual predators and/or lower crime rate then the area in which the other parent lives.
+- Pick an area to live in that has fewer sexual predators and/or a lower crime rate than the area in which the other parent lives.